 Notice something else?
 Practically all male writers.
 It’s not that women haven’t traveled across America and written similar memoirs.
 Their works are much lesser-known in this genre or fall into what I call the Eat, Pray, Love genre, which isn’t as appealing.
 Also, for women, travel is fraught with, generally, more risks, as frequent media stories remind us.
 So this might explain why there aren’t as many great travel memoirs by women.
 But they’re out there and deserve an entire post of their own sometime.

 Let me end on a personal note: When I first came to the US, circa 1998-1999, I also did a couple of long and solitary coast-to-coast trips by car.
 In those days, not being blog-savvy, I mailed dozens of postcards from every stop to friends and family and wrote copious journal entries every night in cheap motel rooms.
 Those were also the days before GPS or decent cellular/wireless services, so I had my trusty and heavily-marked AAA Triptiks: customized physical itineraries with maps, guides then (all online/mobile now).

 The beauty of this sort of travel is that you get lost often, find yourself on unplanned adventures (even brushing past a couple of near-death experiences), come upon unexpected sights off the beaten path and are helped by wonderful, kind strangers.
 And, while I’ve had many solitary forays into European countries (tagged on at the beginning or end of business trips), these long American road trips were a different sort of pleasure.
-Looking back, I think, partly, this was because, having just come to the US, I had been expecting a homogenous or stereotypical culture based on mainstream Hollywood movies and certain books.
+Looking back, I think this was partly because, having just come to the US, I had been expecting a homogenous or stereotypical culture based on mainstream Hollywood movies and certain books.
 I was surprised to find persistent remnants of micro-cultures in different regions/cities/towns as described in the earlier books listed above.
 [Yes, I should dig out my old journals and clean up some of the entries to share sometime.]